Sloth-on-meth/servarr_cleanup_tautulli/README.md

 ### Command-line options

 - `-c, --config`: Path to config file (default: `config.ini`)
-- `-l, --limit`: Limit to top N series by size (default: from config)
+- `-l, --limit`: Limit to top N items by size (default: from config)
 - `-m, --months`: Check if watched in the past N months (default: 2)
 - `-v, --verbose`: Enable verbose output
 - `-d, --debug`: Enable debug mode with detailed API responses
 - `-t, --tui`: Enable terminal UI with interactive deletion
-- `--delete-files`: Delete files when removing series (only with --tui)
+- `--delete-files`: Delete files when removing items (only with --tui)
+- `--mode`: Select mode: `sonarr` for TV shows, `radarr` for movies (default: sonarr)

 Examples:
 ```
-# Generate a report of top 50 unwatched series in the past 3 months
+# Generate a report of top 50 unwatched TV shows in the past 3 months
-python sonarr_plex_analyzer.py --limit 50 --months 3
+python sonarr_plex_analyzer.py --limit 50 --months 3 --mode sonarr

+# Generate a report of unwatched movies in the past 6 months
+python sonarr_plex_analyzer.py --months 6 --mode radarr

-# Interactive terminal UI to delete unwatched series (keeping files)
+# Interactive terminal UI to delete unwatched TV shows (keeping files)
-python sonarr_plex_analyzer.py --tui
+python sonarr_plex_analyzer.py --tui --mode sonarr

-# Interactive terminal UI to delete unwatched series AND their files
+# Interactive terminal UI to delete unwatched movies AND their files
-python sonarr_plex_analyzer.py --tui --delete-files
+python sonarr_plex_analyzer.py --tui --delete-files --mode radarr
 ```

 ### Interactive Terminal UI

 When using the `--tui` option, the script will:

-1. Find all unwatched series based on your criteria
+1. Find all unwatched series/movies based on your criteria
-2. Show each series one by one with its size and path
+2. Show each item one by one with its size and path
 3. Ask if you want to delete it (y/n)
-4. If you answer yes, it will delete the series from Sonarr
+4. If you answer yes, it will delete the item from Sonarr/Radarr
 5. If `--delete-files` is specified, it will also delete the files from disk

 This is a convenient way to clean up your library interactively.